Samick: Guitar manufacturing and OEM supply

-When Matsumoku closed its doors in 1987 Samick inherited most of Matsumoku's OEM manufacturing contracts which included building guitars for Aria Pro II, Vantage, and Washburn, as well as Matsumoku's in-house brand Westone.
-Samick had a previously done business with Matsumoku in the early 1980s when Matsumoku built some Hondo guitars for Samick.
+When Matsumoku closed in 1987 Samick inherited most of Matsumoku's OEM manufacturing contracts which included building guitars for Aria Pro II, Vantage, and Washburn, as well as Matsumoku's in-house brand Westone.
+Samick had previously done business with Matsumoku in the early 1980s when Matsumoku built some Hondo guitars for Samick.
 Samick acquired the Vantage license from Matsumoku a year before the company closed and continued to build Vantage guitars for U.S. distributor Music Technology Inc. before taking over the brand fully in 1990.
 Samick continued to make Matsumoku's Westone guitars until 1991 and Vantage guitars until 1998.

-Samick also built Marlin guitars for British Music Strings Ltd between 1986-1988, and Squier from 1989-1991, as well as guitars for Epiphone, and Charvette by Charvel during the 1990s.
+Samick also built Marlin guitars for British Music Strings Ltd between 1986 and 1988, and Squier from 1989 to 1991, as well as guitars for Epiphone, and Charvette by Charvel during the 1990s.
 When Gibson Guitars relaunched Kramer Guitars after buying the brand out of bankruptcy in 1997, Gibson utilized Samick to build the new Kramers from 1998 until 2009.